The Great Mystery of Jack the Ripper, Part VI

 According to the distinguished Professor Jeffreys though, the mutation should not have been written as (314.1C), but as (315.1C).
 The mistake meant that instead of the shawl containing human DNA with a rare mutation, it was not rare at all.
 It was actually shared by most people of European descent.

-Professor Jeffreys’ discovery, which was first exposed by “Ripperologists” in Australia, were validated by a number of other experts from Rotterdam’s Erasmus University and the Institute of Legal Medicine in Innsbruck.
+Professor Jeffreys’ discovery of the mistake, which was first exposed by “Ripperologists” in Australia, was validated by a number of other experts from Rotterdam’s Erasmus University and the Institute of Legal Medicine in Innsbruck.

-I have stated previously that a few theorists whose pastime is searching for Jack the Ripper will continue to pursue their hobby, just to keep the mystery from dying.
-And a few crime historians and authors can be expected to argue that Jack the Ripper was someone other than the person whom I proved in 2009, for either, or both, of two reasons:
+I have stated previously that a few theorists whose pastime is searching for Jack the Ripper will continue to pursue their hobby, just to keep the mystery of the crimes from dying.
+And a few crime historians and authors can be expected to argue that Jack the Ripper was someone other than the person who I proved in 2009, for either, or both, of two reasons:

-First, because they have committed themselves to other suspects and value their own reputations above truth.
+The first reason is that they have committed themselves to other suspects and value their own reputations above the truth.

 The third important news event … that is breaking now:

-Throughout the last decade, ever since I applied The Genius Formula™ to determine the real name of the world’s most infamous serial killer — and then specifically named him — not a single person or organization on Earth has publicly or privately succeeded in refuting the accuracy of my identification of Jack the Ripper.
+Throughout the last decade, ever since I applied The Genius Formula™ to determine the real name of the world’s most infamous serial killer — and then specifically named him — not a single person or organization on Earth has publicly or privately succeeded in refuting the accuracy of my identification of Jack the Ripper a decade ago.

 In fact, to the best of my knowledge, after all these years not one person has even directly questioned it.

-Accordingly, the cold case file of Jack the Ripper remains closed.
+Accordingly, the cold case file of Jack the Ripper, which I resolved 10 years ago in 2009, remains terminatedly closed!

 24 March 2019